-This success is partially because of past ground-breaking research on the brain and spine— yet there is a long way to go.
-There are around 350,000 hospital admissions every year in the UK relating to acquired brain injuries and for many people, profound physical and cognitive impairments remain long-term.
+This success is partly thanks to past research on the brain and spine— yet there is a long way to go.
+There are around 350,000 hospital admissions every year in the UK relating to acquired brain injuries and for many people, serious physical and cognitive impairments remain long-term.

 Acquired brain injury is one of our current priority areas, and we are funding research to advance understanding of how to promote repair of the brain and spinal cord.

 We recently awarded funding to the following projects under this priority area:

 - Dr Lawrence Moon, King's College London: Testing a new therapy to promote recovery from stroke